iay/shibboleth-idp-docker/README.md

 * `gunzip jce_policy-8.zip` will generate the `UnlimitedJCEPolicyJDK8`
 directory assumed by the `Dockerfile`.

-## Fetching Shibboleth and Jetty Distributions
+## Fetching the Jetty Distribution

-You should execute the `./fetch` script to pull down copies of the Shibboleth IdP distribution and Jetty.
+You should execute the `./fetch-jetty` script to pull down a copy of the Jetty distribution into `jetty-dist/dist`.
+A variable at the top of the script controls the version acquired.

-Variables at the top of that file control the version acquired.
-Some minimal validation is performed of the downloaded files, but at present it's on a "leap of faith" basis as the key file for Shibboleth is pulled down from the same server and simply trusted, and Jetty's approach to distribution signing has been a little hit and miss.
+Some minimal validation is performed of the downloaded file, but at present it's on a "leap of faith" basis as Jetty's approach to distribution signing has been a little hit and miss.
 Feel free to submit a pull request if you have a better way of handling this.

-The distributions are pulled into `fetched/shibboleth-dist` and `fetched/jetty`.
+## Building the Image

+Execute the `./build` script to fetch the latest base image and build a new container image.
+This new image will be tagged as `shibboleth-idp` and incorporate the Jetty distribution fetched earlier.
+It will *not* include the contents of `shibboleth-idp`; instead, they will be mounted into the container at `/opt/shibboleth-idp` when a container is run from the image.

+One important result of this approach is that the container image does not incorporate any secrets that are part of the Shibboleth configuration, such as passwords.
+On the other hand, the container image doesn't really contain much of the IdP, just a tailored environment for it.

+**Note:** If a new version of Jetty is released and you wish to incorporate it, simply change the version at the top of `fetch-jetty`, and then execute `./fetch-jetty` and `./build`.
+Then, terminate and re-create your container.
+You don't need to reinstall Shibboleth for this, as it's not part of the image.

+## Fetching the Shibboleth Distribution

+You should execute the `./fetch-shib` script to pull down a copy of the Shibboleth IdP distribution into `fetched/shibboleth-dist`.
+A variable at the top of the script controls the version acquired.

+Some minimal validation is performed of the downloaded file, but at present it's on a "leap of faith" basis as the key file for Shibboleth is pulled down from the same server and simply trusted.
+Feel free to submit a pull request if you have a better way of handling this.

 ## Shibboleth "Install"